-Associated Associate Professor of Public Service, NYU Wagner; Associate Professor of Educational Economics, NYU Steinhardt
+Associated Associate Professor of Public Service, NYU Wagner; Associate Professor of Economics and Education Policy, NYU Steinhardt

 Sean P. Corcoran (Ph.D, University of Maryland, 2003) is an assistant professor of educational economics at the Steinhardt School of Education, New York University.
 He was recently (2005-06) a visiting scholar at the Russell Sage Foundation as part of a working group on the Political Economy of Inequality in America's Public Schools.
 His research interests include state and local public finance, labor economics, the economics of education, and applied (micro) econometrics.
 Professor Corcoran is also a research associate of the Economic Policy Institute in Washington, D.C.